manimino/ducks/docs/quick_start.rst

 Function attributes
 -------------------

-Objects such as strings will not have attributes.
-That's OK.
-Dex can also index using functions evaluated on the object.
+Ducks can also index using functions evaluated on the objects.
+This allows indexing of object types such as strings.

-Let's find all the strings that are palindromes of length 3:
+Let's find strings that are palindromes of length 3:

 .. code-block::